 Rather than looking for an overload of nutrients, you should focus on specific ingredients that help your dog’s digestive system tap into the essential nutrients the body needs.
 Those ingredients are called absorption enhancers and spoiler alert, three of the most powerful absorption enhancers are found in GlycanAid® HA and GlycanAid® Maintenance.

 Before we get into absorption enhancers, it’s helpful to understand how the dog’s digestive system works.
 The system is made up of all organs involved in eating and processing food, starting with the mouth.

 Mouth: The first stage of digestion begins, with food broken down physically by the teeth and chemically by enzymes in the saliva.

 Stomach: Food travels through the esophagus to the stomach, where stomach acid further breaks down the food.

 Small intestine: Food leaves the stomach and enters the small intestine, where the majority of the nutrients are absorbed – or not.
 Nutrients are absorbed through the small intestine walls and enter the bloodstream, where they’re carried throughout the body.

 - Microbiome: This refers to the collection of microbes in your dog’s digestive tract.
 Microbiome bacteria are vital for obtaining nutrients.
-The gut flora within the microbiome have the final say on what nutrients gets absorbed into the bloodstream and which do not.
+The gut flora within the microbiome has the final say on what nutrients get absorbed into the bloodstream and which do not.